How to set up MTD-compatible digital records from scratch

 Practical examples

-- John purchases materials for a job — he logs these expenses digitally using his HMRC-approved software.
+- John purchases materials for a job.
+He logs these expenses digitally using his HMRC-approved software, categorising them as 'Materials'.

-- He completes the job and issues an invoice using an invoice generator tool, which automatically updates his digital records.
+- After completing the job, he issues an invoice using an invoice generator, which automatically updates his digital records with the income earned.

-- John receives payment, which is automatically logged through the linked bank feed.
+- Once payment is received, it is automatically logged through the linked bank feed, ensuring no transaction is missed.

-- At the end of the quarter, John uses his software to review and categorise all transactions, ensuring everything aligns with HMRC requirements.
+- At the end of the quarter, John uses his software to review and categorise all transactions, verifying that everything aligns with HMRC requirements.

-- He submits his quarterly update directly through the software, keeping him compliant with MTD ITSA.
+- He submits his quarterly update directly through the software, maintaining compliance with MTD ITSA.

 Step-by-step guide to MTD ITSA compliance

-- Research and choose an HMRC-recognised software package that suits your business needs.
+- Research and choose an HMRC-recognised software package that meets your business requirements.
+Consider the features, usability, and cost-effectiveness.

-- Set up your software, linking it with your bank account for seamless transaction logging.
+- Install and set up your chosen software, linking it with your bank account to facilitate automatic transaction logging.

-- Regularly review and categorise your transactions to ensure accurate records.
+- Regularly review and categorise your transactions to maintain accurate and up-to-date records, which will aid in smooth HMRC submissions.

 Further guidance